-SUMMARY: The Bureau of Alcohol, Tobacco and Firearms (ATF), 18 considering the establishment of a viticultural area located in Suffolk County on the South Fork of Eastern Long Island, New York.
-The proposed viticultural area includes all of the land areas in the Townships of Southampton and East Hampton.
+summary: This final rule establishes a viticultural area known as The Hamptons, Long Island, located in Suffolk County on the South Fork of Eastern Long Island, New York.
+The viticultural area includes all of the land areas in the Townships of Southampton and East Hampton.
 The petition was submitted by a vineyard/bonded winery owner located within the boundaries of the proposed viticultural area.
 ATF feels that the establishment of viticultural areas and the subsequent use of viticultural area names as appellations of origin in wine labeling and advertising will help consumers identify the wines they may purchase.